Trichosalpinx chaetoglossa (Luer) Luer 1983 SUBGENUS Tubella Luer 1986 Drawing by © Carl Luer

 Flower Size .2" [5 mm]

-Found in eastern Ecuador in very wet montane forests at elevations of 750 to 1200 meters as a miniature sized, hot to warm, pendant growing epiphyte with descending to pendant, slender ramicauls that produce other ramicauls from the apex and enveloped by 2 to 4, minutely scabrous, lepanthiform sheaths with slightly dilated ostia and carrying a single, apical, thickly coriaceous, elliptical, acute, cuneate below into the petiolate base leaf that blooms on a loose, .6" [1.5 cm] long, successively 2 to 3 flowered, racemose inflorescence arising from near the apex of the ramicaul.
+Found in eastern Ecuador in very wet montane forests at elevations of 750 to 1200 meters as a miniature sized, warm to cool, pendant growing epiphyte with descending to pendant, slender ramicauls that produce other ramicauls from the apex and enveloped by 2 to 4, minutely scabrous, lepanthiform sheaths with slightly dilated ostia and carrying a single, apical, thickly coriaceous, elliptical, acute, cuneate below into the petiolate base leaf that blooms in the summer on a loose, .6" [1.5 cm] long, successively 2 to 3 flowered, racemose inflorescence arising from near the apex of the ramicaul.

 Synonyms *Pleurothallis chaetoglossa Luer 1977; Tubella chaetoglossa (Luer) Archila 2000